molily/molily.de/_posts/2019-02-03-testing-angular.md

 Cypress provides a helpful error message, pointing to the assertion that failed.
 You can click on “Open in IDE” to jump to the spec in your code editor.

-A great feature of the in-browser test runner is the ability to see the state of the page at a certain point in time.
+A unique feature of the in-browser test runner is the ability to see the state of the page at a certain point in time.
 Cypress creates DOM snapshot when a command is run or an assertion verified.
 By hovering over a command or assertion, you can travel back in time.
 The page on the right side then reflects the page when the command or assertion was processed.

 <div class="book-sources" markdown="1">
 - [Cypress documentation: The Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner.html)